fusion809/fusion809.github.io-old2/_posts/2016/02/DE/11-kde.md

 KDE's feature set is the greatest of any desktop environment I am aware of.
 Even its system settings has a built-in installer for themes, panel widgets, wallpapers, *etc.*

+KDE is written in C++ and QML, with QML being the user-interface markup language of the Qt toolkit.

 ### Components
 * **Display server/window system**: X11, Wayland (experimental, as of Plasma 5.4).
 * **File manager**: [Dolphin](https://www.kde.org/applications/system/dolphin/).